yoursunny/NDNts/packages/ndncert/README.md

 * [X] proof of possession, with name assignment policy
 * [X] "nop" (not in NDNCERT spec)

-`@ndn/keychain-cli` package offers `ndnts-keychain ndncert03-make-profile`, `ndnts-keychain ndncert03-show-profile`, `ndnts-keychain ndncert03-ca`, and `ndnts-keychain ndncert03-client` commands that use this implementation.
+`@ndn/keychain-cli` package offers `ndnts-keychain ndncert03-make-profile`, `ndnts-keychain ndncert03-show-profile`, `ndnts-keychain ndncert03-ca`, `ndnts-keychain ndncert03-probe`, and `ndnts-keychain ndncert03-client` commands that use this implementation.